Team-Hash-Hackers/oompa-loomba-crud/README.md

 > 2. services.Dockerfile is creating the base image.
 > 3. docker-compose.yml has definitions to generate 3 docker containers.
 One api service, one mongodb, and one mongo express to connect with mongo container.
 > 4. Dockerfile is placed under napptilus-web/api folder.
-> 5. oompaloompa.env is used to setup the system environment.
+> 5. oompaloompa.env is used to set up the system environment.

 #### Run docker compose: